 Between attacks, a physical examination shows nothing abnormal.
 Before an attack, there may be leg stiffness or heaviness in the legs.

-During an attack of muscle weakness, the blood potassium level is low.
+During an attack of muscle weakness, blood potassium level is low.
 This confirms the diagnosis.
-There is no decrease in total body potassium, and blood potassium levels are normal between attacks.
+There is no decrease in total body potassium.
+Blood potassium level is normal between attacks.

-During an attack, muscle reflexes may be decreased or absent, and muscles go limp rather than staying stiff.
-The muscle groups near the body, such as shoulders and hips, are involved more often than the arms and legs.
+During an attack, muscle reflexes are decreased or absent.
+And muscles go limp rather than staying stiff.
+Muscle groups near the body, such as the shoulders and hips, are involved more often than the arms and legs.

-- An EMG or muscle tracing is usually normal between attacks and abnormal during attacks.
+- Electromyography (EMG) , which is usually normal between attacks and abnormal during attacks

 The goals of treatment are relief of symptoms and prevention of further attacks.

-Potassium that is given during an attack may stop the attack.
-It is preferred that potassium be given by mouth, but if weakness is severe, potassium may need to be given through a vein (IV).
-Note: Potassium, especially intravenous potassium, should be given with extreme caution, especially in persons with kidney disease.
+Potassium given during an attack may stop the attack.
+Potassium can be taken by mouth.
+But if weakness is severe, potassium may need to be given through a vein (IV).

 Taking potassium supplements will not prevent attacks.